GOP torn over Trump's Electoral College challenge of Biden

 Other Republican senators are expected to join Hawley, wary of ceding the spotlight to him as they, too, try to emerge as leaders in a post-Trump era.

-Several Republicans in the Democratic-majority House have already said they will object on Trump’s behalf.
-They only needed a single a single senator to go along with them to force votes in both chambers.
+A number of Republicans in the Democratic-majority House have already said they will object on Trump’s behalf.
+They only needed a single senator to go along with them to force votes in both chambers.

 When Biden was vice president, he, too, presided over the session as the Electoral College presented the 2016 vote tally to Congress to confirm Trump the winner.
 The session was brief, despite objections from some Democrats.